sohkai/awesome-crypto-friendly/README.md

 The list is periodically updated with new links.
 Click "Watch" in the right top corner to follow.

 Your contributions are welcomed.
-Add links to "Links Sent by Readers" [by yourself](contributing.md).
+Please see the [contributing guidelines](contributing.md).

 ## Table of Contents